jsdw/jsdw.github.io/content/posts/rust-asyncawait-preview/index.md

 });
 ```

+`await` is non-blocking, so the Runtime is happy to go and work on progressing other Futures (if there are any) while waiting on any given `await` call.

-I'll show more examples as we go, but hopefully you have already gotten a feel for how ergonomically superior async/await syntax is to chaining futures together.
+I'll show more examples as we go, but hopefully you have already been given a feel for how ergonomically superior async/await syntax is to chaining futures together.

 ## Converting new style Futures to old style Futures

 To make use of new style Futures alongside the various combinators and such exposed on old style Futures, you'll need to convert them.
-Although not explicitly exposed, you can make use of the machinery in the `tokio-async-await` crate to make quick work of it (I can't guarantee that this API will not change however):
+Although not explicitly exposed, you can make use of the machinery in the `tokio-async-await` crate to make quick work of it (This is correct as of `tokio-async-await` 0.1.4 but may change at any time):

 ```rust
 // converts from a new style Future to an old style one: